 At a Glance

-Ahmed Abu Ali filed a post-conviction habeas motion pursuant to 28 U.S.C. § 2255 to vacate his sentence based on new facts that came to light in the wake of the killing and cover-up by Saudi Arabia of the Washington Post reporter Jamal Khashoggi.
-The motion is pending before the District Court for the Eastern District of Virginia.
+In October 2019, Ahmed Abu Ali filed a post-conviction habeas motion pursuant to 28 U.S.C. § 2255 in the District Court for the Eastern District of Virginia to vacate his sentence based on new facts that came to light in the wake of the killing and cover-up by Saudi Arabia of the Washington Post reporter Jamal Khashoggi.
+The district court denied the motion in March 2020.
+Abu Ali remains imprisoned for life without the possibility of parole.

 Ahmed Abu Ali